 - What is the treatment program’s rationale and purpose?

-- Is there written information?
+- What scientific evidence supports the effectiveness of the program?
+Is there written information?

 - What is involved for the child and family?

 - What is the length of treatment, frequency of sessions, time and costs to the family?

 - Does the treatment focus on one skill or is it a comprehensive program?

 - Will the treatment result in harm to the child?

 - Is the treatment developmentally appropriate?